spicyjack/public/notes/os_x_create_isos_disk_images.md

   `USB`, a Partition Map Scheme of `Apple Partition Map`, and the mounted disk should have a format of `Mac OS Extended`

+## Creating a bootable USB flash disk from a bootable ISO ##

+    diskutil list
+    # find out which device the USB drive is seen as by the OS
+    diskutil unmountDisk /dev/<name of whole disk device>
+    sudo cp image.iso /dev/<name of whole disk device>

 vim: filetype=markdown shiftwidth=2 tabstop=2